Complete Guide to the Firearms Act 1996 (NSW): Unauthorised Possession or Use of Firearms in NSW

 Understanding Prohibited Firearms and Offences

 Prohibited firearms are a specific category of firearms deemed particularly dangerous due to their nature and potential for harm.
-The Firearms Act 1996 provides a detailed list of prohibited firearms in Schedule 1, including machine guns, self-loading rifles, and pump-action shotguns.
+The Firearms Act 1996 (NSW) provides a detailed list of prohibited firearms in Schedule 1, including machine guns, self-loading rifles, and pump-action shotguns.
 Possessing or using a prohibited firearm without authorisation is a serious offence that carries even harsher penalties than standard firearms offences.

 Penalties for Unauthorised Possession or Use of Firearms